benrr101/node-taglib-sharp/docs/classes/Id3v2Settings.md

 • `Static` `get` **useNonStandardV2V3NumericGenres**(): `boolean`

-Gets whether or not to use non-standard numeric genre parsing on ID3v2.2 and ID3v2.3.
+Gets whether to use non-standard numeric genre parsing on ID3v2.2 and ID3v2.3.
 If `true`, a purely numeric TCO/TCON frame value will attempt to be parsed as a numeric genre.
 If `false`, the TCO/TCON frame value will be returned without parsing purely numeric genres.